 Primary Bathroom Size Considerations

-Most of the time your primary bathroom will be the largest bathroom in your home.
+Most of the time your primary or master bathroom will be the largest bathroom in your home.
 Depending on the size of your home, you may want an extra-large primary bathroom that can accommodate a toilet, double vanity with two sinks, a walk-in shower, and a bathtub.
+Many homeowners also choose double sinks in their master bathroom to make morning routines more efficient for couples.
 We call this an in-home oasis and this bathroom would need to be around 100 square feet to comfortably have enough space for everything.

-Not all primary suites will be able to accommodate a full four-piece bathroom.
+Not all primary or master suites will be able to accommodate a full four-piece bathroom, as bathroom dimensions can limit layout flexibility.
 It is common, especially in smaller Seattle homes, for the primary bathroom to be a 3/4 bath.
-Some will even opt for a larger shower in their primary bathroom rather than keeping or trying to fit in a standard 6ft tub.

 A primary bathroom will be located inside a primary suite that might also include a walk-in closet connected to or next to the primary bathroom.
 If you are planning to expand your primary bathroom, it is important to keep in mind how much space you are okay with losing will likely lose bedroom or closet space if you plan on expanding the bathroom.